giuseppebianchi/gssi-infomobility-rfidroute/README.md

 ---
 - ``.env``

-Although systemctl does have its own .env configuration for production, ensure to provide the correct values for DB connections options, PORT and BASEPATH.
+Although systemctl does have its own .env configuration for production, ensure to provide the correct values for DB connection options, PORT and BASEPATH.
 ```dotenv
 DB_HOST = localhost
 DB_USER = rfidroute